pauljs/pauljs.github.io/_posts/2015-12-25-The-Power-of-Neural-Networks-and-a-Kickstart-through-Kaggle.md

 ---
 layout: post
 comments: true
-title: The Power of Neural Networks and A Kickstart through Kaggle
+title: The Power of Neural Networks and a Kickstart through Kaggle
 excerpt: "Welcome to the first post in a series of blogs with a focus on making current research in deep learning more tangeable!"
 date: 2015-12-25 12:35:00
 ---